 Of the entire dataset of 1,793 wells in the proposed KWA Management Zone with a nitrate measurement, the category with the most wells (824 wells, or about 46%) are completed in the Upper Zone.
 Figure 3-11 shows the spatial distribution of wells by depth category.
-Wells with nitrate data cover most of the northern half of the Southern Portion (Tulare Lake Subbasin Area) of the KWA Management Zone, but there are areas in the south that have significantly less well coverage spatially.
+Wells with nitrate data cover most of the northern half of the Southern Portion (Tulare Lake Subbasin and small part of Kaweah Subbasin) of the KWA Management Zone, but there are areas in the south that have significantly less well coverage spatially.
 Most of the deeper wells completed in the Lower Zone are located near urban areas, as well as along the eastern and western edges of the Subbasin.
-Upper Zone wells are located throughout most of the northern half of the Southern Portion (Tulare Lake Subbasin Area) of the KWA Management Zone, and sporadically in the central-to-southern portion.
+Upper Zone wells are located throughout most of the northern half of the Southern Portion (Tulare Lake Subbasin and small part of Kaweah Subbasin) of the central-to-southern portion.
 The southernmost area of the Management Zone has very low well coverage.